-Associated Incremental Seismic Rehabilitation Work: Incremental seismic rehabilitation work associated with kitchen and bathroom modernization may include adding or strengthening shear walls and bracing, improving beam/column connections and diaphragm to wall anchorage, and adding or improving bracing and fastening of equipment.
+Associated Incremental Seismic Rehabilitation Work: Incremental seismic rehabilitation associated with this work may include adding or strengthening shear walls and bracing, improving beam/column connections and diaphragm to wall anchorage, and adding or improving bracing and fastening of equipment.
+Because extensive coordination between owner and tenant will be required in the case of malls, the integration of seismic rehabilitation will likely be limited to large tenants with long-term leases such as anchor stores or supermarkets.

-Performance of the Work: Typically this work involves skilled construction personnel.
-A/E design or interior design may be used.
+Performance of the Work: This work is usually performed by skilled construction personnel.
+A/E design, or interior design, may be used.
+In the case of malls, close coordination between owner and tenant in the planning and implementation of the work will be required.